oakesja/elm-plot/readme.md

-better default colors for marks different interpolation methods different scales
+better default colors for marks different interpolation methods different scales axis placement should be based on ranges of both axises not by bounding box (change range to start at non-zeros)

 events
   - [x] events that require knowledge of where on the plot it was clicked (x, y, band width)